dustinpfister/blog_posts/_posts/threejs-examples-cube-stack-grid.md

 Shortly after I first wrote this post I starting another threejs project that is the same general idea of what I started here, only the goal was to have a grid that can be used with objects in general.
 I called this project [object grid wrap](/2022/05/20/threejs-examples-object-grid-wrap/) because I am bad at names and as such name things in a way in which I describe what they are.
 The project is a way to create a grid of objects, from a collection of source objects.
 Then the offset values can be changed and when doing so the location of the objects wrap around in two directions.

 ### The source code in this post is up on github

-The source codefor this post can be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-cube-stack-grid).
+The source code for this post can be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-cube-stack-grid).

 ### Version Numbers matter

-When I first started this post I was using r135 of threejs.
+When I first started this post I was using r135 of threejs, and the last time I came around to do some editing I was using r146.

 ## 1 - The first state of the cube stack grid module